facelessuser/soupsieve/docs/src/markdown/selectors.md

 ### `:contains()`<span class="star badge"></span> {:#:contains}

-Selects elements that contain the text provided text.
+Selects elements that contain the provided text.
 Text can be found in either itself, or its descendants.

 Contains was originally included in a [CSS early draft][contains-draft], but was in the end dropped from the draft.
 Soup Sieve implements it how it was originally proposed in the draft with the addition that `:contains()` can accept